tum-ens/pyGRETA/doc/user_manual.rst

 Shapefile of protected areas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Any database for prtoected areas can be used with this tool, in particular the World Database on Protected Areas published by the International Union for Conservation of Nature `(IUCN) <https://www.protectedplanet.net/>`_.
+Any database for protected areas can be used with this tool, in particular the World Database on Protected Areas published by the International Union for Conservation of Nature `(IUCN) <https://www.protectedplanet.net/>`_.
 The shapefile has many attributes, but only one is used in the tool: "IUCN_CAT".
 If another database is used, an equivalent attribute with the different categories of the protection has to be used and :mod:`config.py` has to be updated accordingly.